-The 60 credit SU Marriage and Family Therapy (M.F.T.) program educates and trains clinicians, scholars and researchers in the profession of Marriage and Family Therapy.
-The M.F.T. program at Syracuse University carries out this mission through the “Self and Systems” training and supervision approach which incorporates the integration of self-understanding of students in clinical training, with a systems framework for clinical work with clients.
+The 60 credit SU Marriage and Family Therapy (SUMFT) program educates and trains clinicians, scholars and researchers in the profession of Marriage and Family Therapy.
+SU MFT carries out this mission through the “Self and Systems” training and supervision approach which incorporates the integration of self-understanding of students in clinical training, with a systems framework for clinical work with clients.

 Students gain a solid knowledge of marriage and family therapy theory and techniques.
 Students get extensive hands-on training, both at the Couple and Family Therapy Center, an on-campus clinical training and research facility, and at local community sites.

-Applicants to the master’s degree in Marriage and Family Therapy are screened for admissions by a committee of faculty.
+Applicants to the master’s degree in Marriage and Family Therapy are screened for admissions by a committee of faculty of the sponsoring department (Marriage and Family Therapy).
 Requirements include a completed bachelor’s degree, recent GRE scores, 3 letters of recommendation, and a personal statement.
-There is no minimum GPA required for admission, although the M.F.T.
-Department uses a benchmark of 3.4 as a standard.
+There is no minimum GPA required for admission, although the MFT Department uses a benchmark of 3.4 as a standard.